 Scientific Advisory Groups

-AZA Animal Programs are eligible to manage fiscal resources to support their Program objectives.
+AZA Animal Programs are eligible to manage fiscal resources to support their program objectives.
 An AZA Dedicated Funds account is designed to hold and distribute monies raised specifically to support projects initiated or coordinated by an AZA Animal Program.
-Read more about Dedicated Funds.